firesim/firesim/docs/Advanced-Usage/Manager/Manager-Tasks.rst

     [ start with 2 f1.16xlarges, 2 f1.2xlarges, 2 m4.16xlarges ]

-    firesim terminaterunfarm --terminatesomef116 1 --terminatesomef12 2 --forceterminate
+    firesim terminaterunfarm --terminatesome=f1.16xlarge:1 --terminatesome=f1.2xlarge:2 --forceterminate

     [ now, we have: 1 f1.16xlarges, 0 f1.2xlarges, 2 m4.16xlarges ]

-.. warning:: In the AWS EC2 case, Once you call ``launchrunfarm``, you will be charged for running instances in
+.. warning:: On AWS EC2, once you call ``launchrunfarm``, you will be charged for running instances in
     your Run Farm until you call ``terminaterunfarm``.
 You are responsible for ensuring that instances are only running when you want them to be by checking the AWS EC2 Management Panel.